1,000+ Opportunities

 The Agricultural Enhancement Grant Program and any awards are subject to limitations of state funding.
 The amount awarded to any applicant through the Agricultural Enhancement Grant shall not exceed $49,999.
 Department of Agriculture 450 Columbus Blvd Ste 701,

-Based on current listing details, eligibility includes: Eligible Connecticut municipalities, regional councils of government, and agricultural non-profit organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible Connecticut municipalities, regional councils of government, and agricultural non-profit organizations.
+Confirm the full requirements in the official notice before applying.